Solomon R. Guggenheim Museum: 1970s and 1980s

-In 1982 Gwathmey Siegel & Associates Architects drew up designs for an 11-story annex on 88th Street, behind the existing museum building.
-The original plan, announced in 1985, would have cantilevered over the existing building.
+In 1982, Gwathmey Siegel & Associates Architects drew up designs for an 11-story annex on 88th Street behind the existing museum building.
+The original plan, announced in February 1985, would have been cantilevered over the existing building.
 The design was downsized to 10 stories in early 1987 due to opposition from local residents.
-At the time, the building could only exhibit 150 pieces at once, about three percent of the 5,000 works in the museum's collection.
+At the time, the building could only exhibit 150 pieces, about 3 percent of the museum's 5000-work collection.
 In anticipation of the annex's construction and a wider-ranging renovation of the older building, Gwathmey Siegel also renovated the Thannhauser wing's second floor and the top level of the main gallery's ramp in 1987.
 The Board of Standards and Appeals approved the 89th Street annex that October, despite continuing opposition.
 Messer retired the next month, on the 50th anniversary of the collection's founding.
 The New York City Board of Estimate approved plans for the Guggenheim's annex in 1988, and the New York Supreme Court upheld the Board of Estimate's decision.

 Krens era

 Thomas Krens, former director of the Williams College Museum of Art, took over as the director of both the museum and the foundation in January 1988.
-Over his nearly two-decade tenure, Krens led a rapid expansion of the museum's collections.
-Under Krens, the museum mounted some of its most popular exhibitions, including "Africa: The Art of a Continent" in 1996; "China: 5,000 Years" in 1998; "Brazil: Body & Soul" in 2001; and "The Aztec Empire" in 2004.
-Unusual exhibitions included "The Art of the Motorcycle", a commercial art installation of motorcycles.
+Over his nearly two-decade tenure, he led a rapid expansion of the museum's collections, and the museum mounted some of its most popular exhibitions, including "Africa: The Art of a Continent" in 1996; "China: 5,000 Years" in 1998; "Brazil: Body & Soul" in 2001; and "The Aztec Empire" in 2004.
+Unusual exhibitions included "The Art of the Motorcycle", an industrial design installation of motorcycles.

+The Guggenheim Museum SoHo, designed by Arata Isozaki, opened in June 1992 at the corner of Broadway and Prince Street in SoHo, Manhattan.
+The SoHo building's exhibits included Marc Chagall and the Jewish Theater, Paul Klee at the Guggenheim Museum, Robert Rauschenberg: A Retrospective and Andy Warhol: The Last Supper.
+It did not meet visitor forecasts and closed in 2002.